Our Engineering activities

 To provide such a strong commitment to the design development, ATV is relying on highly qualified engineering practices all made on the spot by a body of skilled engineers having a University master degree as Mechanical Engineers and Metallurgical Engineers.
 Of course the most advanced tools are made available to the Engineering Team to carry on structural analysis (FEA), flow dynamic analysis (CFA), fracture mechanic analysis, fatigue analysis, etc. To validate the design ATV is applying the guideline of the most updated Standards and Codes, even more important to date when we are in presence of material changes in the subsea Exploration & Production world (deeper water, HPHT field conditions, intensive use of subsea electric power to operate multiphase pumps, compressors and valves, the Subsea Factory).
 It is worthy to note ATV is engineering not only the valves, but their subsea operators in order to provide the complete system “valve + actuator” as an integrated unit designed and qualified for that specific Project.

-The further steps, e.g. prototyping and testing in the actual service conditions on the base of standards such as API 6A and API 17D or Customer’s standards, are those giving the Engineering Team either the confidence they have developed a valid design or that there are some issues to be considered which may lead to design changes.
+The further steps, e.g. prototyping and testing in the actual service conditions on the base of International standards or Customer’s standards, are those giving the Engineering Team either the confidence they have developed a valid design or that there are some issues to be considered which may lead to design changes.

 To give a feeling of the Engineering Team’s commitment, we can proudly say that ATV is developing some tens of new valve/operator designs per year that means same number on-going qualification activities all through the year: note the full qualification process of a heavy valve may last even two to three months.
 All the equipments and utilities needed to perform the qualification tests are available in the factory, including one of the largest hyperbaric chamber available to the private industry worldwide (rated up to 4500 mt or 15000 ft Water Depth).